- Code SOCY4009

 Upon successful completion, students will have the knowledge and skills to:

-- Evaluate the strengths and weaknesses of various
+- evaluate the strengths and weaknesses of various theoretical approaches;

-- Choose the most appropriate approach for a specific
+- choose the most appropriate approach for a specific problem;

-- Apply theory as a tool for the investigation of social
+- apply theory as a tool for the investigation of social issues; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.